Personal Injury Cases Involving Food Safety

 Food safety practices and standards are designed to avoid negative outcomes.
 By ensuring that manufacturers, suppliers and vendors follow appropriate procedures when creating, storing, handling, transporting and processing consumable products and ingredients, food safety makes everyday life far less risky for consumers.
 Appropriate practices can also reduce the dangers faced by workers such as farm hands, cooks and others who might be at risk of occupational exposure.

 Unfortunately, drug and food safety laws are far from perfect.
 For instance, even though agencies like the FDA require that drug manufacturers and pharmacists adhere to strict standards, accidents can occur along the way.
 By the time many product recalls are issued, thousands of consumers have already been exposed to the hazards in question.

 Regulatory agencies are also severely overwhelmed.
 Their lack of manpower and need to go through bureaucratic hoops often prevents them from making effective changes to protect consumers and workers.
 Manufacturers may also seek to avoid or lobby against rigorous restrictions because passing inspections and complying with guidelines can reduce their profits.
 Many victims of food-related personal injuries ultimately have to rely on pursuing legal recourse after the fact.

 We Have Extensive Experience Representing People Like You

-The Veen Firm, PC, has represented personal injury victims since 1975.
+The Veen Firm, has represented personal injury victims since 1975.
 With diverse knowledge of domains like product safety, regulatory compliance and professional liability, the firm’s strong team of lawyers has the skill and record of results you deserve.